sriharijala/spring_k8_observability/README.md

   - Helm Charts to deploy the build through Git workflow
   - JPA to store data in MySQL
   - Monitoring using open source components.
+  - Create tests using consumer driven contracts (CDC) in groovy language

   ## Overview

   * Micro Services

-      Couple of Micro Services (User, Review) provides CRUDs operations and interact with each other to show traceability.
+      - Couple of Micro Services (User, Review) provides CRUDs operations and interact with each other to show traceability.
+      - User Service calls Review Service using Circuit Breaker, and Retry.

   * API Gateway